The Tussey Mountain Spring Hawkwatch

 Home | Pics | LATEST | Data | Fall | WX & Geog | Map | Eagle ID | HMANA

 Tussey Mountain is a spring hawkwatch focusing on Golden Eagles, the lesser known cousin of our national bird, the Bald Eagle.
 Primarily a bird of the mountains and foothills of western North America, a small population of golden eagles breeds in remote areas of northeastern Canada and migrates south to spend the winter in the U.S. These birds are most often seen in Pennsylvania during late October and November at well-known hawkwatching meccas like Hawk Mountain Sanctuary and PA Audubon's Waggoner's Gap near Carlisle.
 However, very little was known about the spring migration route until we started coverage at Tussey Mountain in the mid-1990s and discovered great spring flights of golden eagles as well as other raptors.
 Full-time spring coverage since 2001 has shown that Tussey consistently has the highest numbers of migrating golden eagles in the eastern U.S.

 Tussey Mountain Spring Hawkwatch is collaborating with a team of researchers based at WVU that are working to better understand how golden eagles use Appalachian ridges during migration and in the winter - click here for more info.
 The impetus for the project is the potential risk to eagles by ridge-top wind energy development, especially in the central Appalachians.
-In the west, golden eagles are known to be vulnerable to wind turbine collisions.
-The USFWS recently released (Feb 2011) Draft Eagle Conservation Plan Guidance for wind energy developers to evaluate impacts from proposed projects to eagles - click here for more info - and has begun the process of issuing "eagle take" permits.
+In the western US, golden eagles are known to be vulnerable to wind turbine collisions.
+The USFWS recently released Eagle Conservation Plan Guidance for wind energy developers to evaluate impacts from proposed projects to eagles - click here for more info - and has begun the process of issuing "eagle take" permits.
 This continues to be a controversial issue both nationally and in our region, where additional turbines have been proposed along ridges often used by Golden Eagles.